 The U.S. government began to regulate radio after the April 15, 1912 sinking of the Titanic off the coast of Greenland.
-The emergency signal that was broadcast by wireless oeprators on board the Titanic were received in Newfoundland, but as the news broke, amateur raiod operators on the U.S. East Coast filled the airwaves with radio noise that prevented the distress signal from being relayed promptly.
+The emergency signal that was broadcast by wireless operators on board the Titanic was received in Newfoundland, but as the news broke, amateur radio operators on the U.S. East Coast filled the airwaves with radio noise that prevented the distress signal from being relayed promptly.
 This 1913 photo is of a Marine radio transceiver on the RMS Olympic, showing the technology of the day.
-(Public domain, via Wikimedia)
+(Image via Wikimedia Commons, public domain)

 With congressional passage of the Radio Act of 1912, the U.S. government entered the regulatory realm of radio.